appanp/supply-chain-fundas/supply_chain_terminology.md

 - [Hand Scanners vs. StorTRACK Cycle Count Showdown - Vimaan](https://vimaan.ai/resources/video/cycle-counting-handheld-scanners-vs-stortrack/)
 - Using drones for cycle counting of inventory - how the drone maker Verity used drones for Swiss shoe maker ON - [Inventory Tracking Solution a High-Flying Success](https://www.inboundlogistics.com/articles/inventory-tracking-solution-a-high-flying-success/), July 2024.
 - [Case Study: Revolutionizing Inventory Management for a Shoe Retailer](https://www.gather.ai/case-studies/managing-inventory-shoes), gather.ai

+**Dark Stores**: Empty storefronts are used as small fulfillment centers that fill online orders and can even service local retail locations.
+These "dark stores" are not open to the public.
+Orders filled can be picked up curbside, dropped off at retail locations for pick up, or delivered directly to customers.
+One dark store could potentially service several existing retail locations, which greatly reduces the space and cost issues involved with in-store micro-fulfillment.
+These dark stores can be formatted utilizing lower cost, semi-automation, such as Automated Mobile Robots and automated sortation technologies to aid manual picking efforts, or be fitted for high-automation goods-to-person systems.
+For more info, refer to [this link](https://www.bastiansolutions.com/solutions/function/microfulfillment/).

 **Directed Put-away**: A put-away process in which the WMS determines where a given receipt of goods should be stored in the distribution center.
 Directed put-away is tightly connected to the concept of “zoning” in which storage locations are grouped together, examples being “fast-movers” or “HAZMAT” products.
 With directed put-away, companies use a WMS to configure a hierarchical set of rules to identify the best location to store a receipt of inventory.
 If there is no space available in the preferred zone (e.g., fast-movers), the WMS put-away process would look for the next best available zone (e.g., medium-movers).
 This is a warehouse operation.
 For more info, refer to [this link](https://www.softeon.com/glossary/directed-putaway/).